'We are close', UK envoy to Iran nuclear talks says as Europeans fly home

 VIENNA, March 4 (Reuters) - Indirect talks between Iran and the United States on reviving the 2015 Iran nuclear deal are close to reaching an agreement, the chief British envoy said on Friday as she and her French and German colleagues flew home to brief ministers.

 "We are close.
 E3 negotiators leaving Vienna briefly to update Ministers on state of play.
-Ready to return soon," Stephanie Al-Qaq said on Twitter.
+Ready to return soon," Stephanie Al-Qaq said on Twitter, referring to the chief British, French and German diplomats involved in the talks.

+Despite the British diplomat's teasing Twitter post, two sources with direct knowledge said there was still no deal and European and Iranian officials said that Iran's lead negotiator, nuclear negotiator, Ali Bagheri Kani was staying in Vienna.

 Register now for FREE unlimited access to Reuters.com